-Although it’s considered to be very safe overall and has been used in the medical field for many years, CoQ10 has a few rare side effects that may include: (55)
+Although it’s considered to be very safe overall and has been used in the medical field for many years, CoQ10 side effects may still affect some people.
+Potential CoQ10 side effects can include: (55)

 Read the dosage labels on your coenzyme Q10 supplements, and stick to them unless instructed otherwise by your healthcare professional.

 If you’re pregnant or breast-feeding, it’s probably best not to take CoQ10 supplements, since it’s not clear whether or not they’re safe in these cases.

 Coenzyme Q10 supplements can decrease the anticoagulant efficacy of statins like warfarin and other common cholesterol-lowering medications (such as those known as HMG-CoA reductase inhibitor statins).
 Talk to your doctor about being monitored if you take these medications.

 One animal research study found that massively high supplementation with Coenzyme Q10 may impair cognitive function later in life.
 This is only one short study, and hasn’t been replicated in humans; however, it’s a good idea to stick to recommended dosages and not to take huge CoQ10 doses (1,200+ milligrams per day) on a regular basis, unless your doctor instructs you to do so.
 (56)

 - CoQ10, also called Coenzyme Q10 or ubiquinone, is a natural substance found in the body and certain foods that helps fight oxidative stress and prevent tissue damage.

 - The top benefits of CoQ10 include sustaining natural energy, improving heart and brain health, slowing aging and fighting cancer.